An example of a product analytics dashboard showing checkout conversion rates.

 2. Data stewardship is a digital sheriff who watches over data collection and movement policies, ensuring practices are implemented and rules are enforced.

-3. Data quality management is responsible for combining collected data for problems like duplicate records, inconsistent versions, and more.
+3. Data quality management is responsible for combining collected data to solve problems such as duplicate records, inconsistent versions, and more.

-4. Data security specialists are tasked with data encryption management, preventing unauthorized access, guarding against accidental movement or deletion, and other concerns.
+4. Data security specialists are tasked with managing data encryption, preventing unauthorized access, and guarding against accidental movement or deletion and other concerns.

 5. Data governance is a constitution that clearly outlines policies for the intake, flow, and protection of institutional information.
 Data governors oversee their network of stewards, quality management professionals, and security teams.

-6. Big data management is the term used to describe gathering, analyzing, and using massive amounts of digital information to improve operations and processes.
+6. Big data management is the term for gathering, analyzing, and using massive amounts of digital information to improve operations and processes.

 7. Data warehousing provides the physical and/or cloud-based infrastructure used to aggregate raw data and analyze it.